What Is Comparative Fault?

 What Different Types of Comparative Fault Rules Mean for Your Accident Case

-Pure Comparative Negligence Rule
+Pure Comparative Negligence Rules

 Modified Comparative Fault Rules

-Modified comparative negligence means that a plaintiff can only recover damages if they are found to have less than a certain percentage of responsibility for the accident.
+Modified types of comparative negligence means that a plaintiff can only recover damages if they are found to have less than a certain percentage of responsibility for the accident.
 There are two types of comparative negligence rules: 50% bar rule and 51% bar rule:

 50% Bar Rule